Frequently Asked Questions

 Is there an event where I can receive more information about cultural clubs and Greek life?

-The Center for Diversity and Inclusion hosts an annual, A Diverse Welcome Reception, in the BLC Cavalla Room, in collaboration with cultural clubs and Greek organizations, where you will have the opportunity to meet with most cultural clubs/Greek Life orgs and their representatives.
-Join us on Monday, September 17, 2018 from 5 - 6:00 p.m.
+The Center for Diversity and Inclusion hosts an annual, A Diverse Welcome Reception, in the BLC Cavalla Room, in collaboration with cultural clubs and fraternities and sororities, where you will have the opportunity to meet with most cultural clubs/fraternities and sororities and their representatives.
+We will advertise this event for a Monday in mid-September, so please join us!
 This is a perfect time to network and possibly join a club or two.
-This is also a great way to meet other first-year and transfer students.
+This is also a great way to meet other freshman and transfer students.
 You may look at the cultural club of your choice on Bronc Nation.
 There you will find the contact information for each club or Greek Life organization.

 I identify with the LGBTQ+ community and am an incoming first-year (or transfer student) but have a tough time finding other members on campus.
 Is there an event where I can make friends with others in the community?

-You are invited to attend the first annual LGBTQ+ Dessert Reception in the BLC NJM Community Room (formerly Fireside Lounge) on Tuesday, September 4, 2018, from 6:30 to 7:30 p.m., where individuals who identify with the LGBTQ+ community, can have a safe place to meet others who have similar interests as you.
+You are invited to attend the annual LGBTQ+ Welcome Dessert Reception, where individuals who identify with the LGBTQ+ community, can have a safe place to meet others who have similar interests as you.
 Please bring your friends and your sweet tooth!
-We expect this to be an annual event the day before the first day of classes in the fall semester.
+This annual event occurs during Welcome Week in the fall semester.

 If you have any unanswered questions, please contact the Center for Diversity and Inclusion at 609-895-5781.